 If your brand is already having the top rank in searches then for you, link reclamation is very effective!
 For instance, on the google search operator write your brand name and then replace the initial keyword with your product or brand’s name.

 This will uplift every instance of it being mentioned on the internet.
-Plus, you can even use Ahrefs Content Explorer to do this to extract a report.
+Plus, you can even use Ahrefs Content Explorer to do to extract a report.

 And don’t forget to respond to them with a simple yet creative email just to thank them for mentioning you!
 Through this, your users are just one click away to learn more about your brand.

 A streamlined lined way of link building is to use sites out there that have resource/link pages.
 For instance, the British Woodcarvers Association linked out varied companies that are related to their niche.